JochenHiller/concierge-tests/docs/Concierge-EclipseSmartHome.md

 The documentation here will use

 * the latest openHAB-2.0.0-SNAPSHOT version, using the minimal runtime version (see https://openhab.ci.cloudbees.com/job/openHAB2/)
 * the latest Concierge SNAPHOT version (as of 25.01.2015) (see https://hudson.eclipse.org/concierge/job/ConciergeDistribution/)

 ## How to run Eclipse SmartHome/openHAB2 with Concierge

-To run Eclipse SmartHome, you have to use an openHAB2 build, as Eclipse SmartHome does not have its own distribution yet.

 0. Get openHAB 2.0.0 SNAPSHOT build from https://openhab.ci.cloudbees.com/job/openHAB2/